nosolls/formatstring/README.md

 docker run -d -p 8888 <hacker image tag of your choice
 ```
 ### Usage
 CHEESEHub has the instructions provided by the [SEED Project](https://seedsecuritylabs.org/index.html).
+For this container, be sure to compile vul_prog.c as vul_prog.
+This will make sure you can run it with sudo.